gquintanaorti/kernel_regression_of_3d_shapes/README.md

 Once the data is in main memory, the code supplied can process it.

-As an example, we show the two files that describe a very basic dataset con two objects: two tetrahedrons.
+As an example, we show the two files that describe a very simple dataset with two basic objects: two tetrahedrons.

 The contents of the `tetras1_coor.csv` file is the following: